muonTelescope/mppcInterface/readme.md

+[headerIMG]

 # MPPC Interface
+Measuring and logging photon level light sources is a large part of high energy physics instrumentaiton.
+This board was created to power and collect data from eight MPPC (Multi Pixel photon counters) or SiPM (Silicon Photomultiplers).
+Provide coincidence logic and log the data out to a Raspberry Pi.

+[img]

+This is the main conntroller board of the muon telescope project.
+This board aimts to replace the current tools used

+This is the technical manual for anyone wanting to modify, hack, remix, or program their own SiPM readout.
+The manual goes into fine detail about construction, assembly, and firmware which should encompass all basic knowledge.

+## TOC

+## Design
+THe design was based off a combiniation of topologies from [sPhenix] design, our previous hardware iterations, and new needs in this version.
+The MPPCs need a very stable high voltage bias voltage that can be controled over this range in sub-milivolt steps.

+[topologyDiagarm]

+This is done thoug hthe top high voltage being controalbe in 1V steps and is common across all eight chanels and a eight channel bottom DAC that provides a controlable virtual ground seperately for each channel.

+The anode signal is then sent though a high amplification instrumentation amplifier and then sent to the FPGA's schmitt inputs.
+The conicidence logic is then done in the FPGA and its outputs are mapped to interupt vectors on the host machine.

+### Components
+Component selection was built off previous verisons, and the specific use case  of driving [Hamamtsu]'s MPPCs.
+The major ICs and other unique componets will be descibed below.

+#### High Voltage Boost
+*Maxim Semiconducr's* [MAX1932] has proven itself with proper layout in pervious interations of the design to provide a stable, controlable, low ripple high voltage for avalanche photodidoes.

+THe chip interanlly has a boost controller, current sensing for a current limit, and a 8b DAC that can be tied in to set the voltage over SPI.

+#### Bottom DAC
+The other half of the bias voltage is handled by the *Texas Instument* [DAC60508] 8 channel 12b (with a direct drop in replace for up to 16b) digital to analog converter.
+The linear regulation inside provides a stable output, and using the internal `2.5 V` precsion refrence LSB steps of `0.6 mV` are achived.
+THe output is highly linear and monotonic.

+The power consuption is also low at `0.6mA/ch` for future power constrained applicaitons.

+### Schematic
+### Layout
+### Mechanics

+## Firmware
+### High Voltage
+### Bottom DAC
+### FPGA burning
+### Compiling
+### Flashing

+## Gateware
+### Pin connections
+### Logic
+### Compiling
+### Flashing

 A controller board for

 This is a continuation of a long process, over five years at this point.
 It is also part of a much broader set of tools and parts that make up the Muon Telesecope.